jesseobrien247/my-portfolio/README.md

-# My developer portfolio created using React
+# My developer portfolio, created using React.js
-found at jesseobrien.net
+The hosted version can be found at https://jesseobrien.net